scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Path disjointness: Paths can be either AS disjoint or link disjoint.
 AS disjoint paths have no common upstream/core AS for the current AS, whereas link disjoint paths do not share any AS-to-AS link.
 Depending on the objective of the AS, both criteria can be used: AS disjointness allows path diversity in the event that an AS becomes unresponsive, and link disjointness provides resilience in case of link failure.
 The disjointness of two PCBs A and B may be calculated by assigning a disjointness score, calculated as the number of links in A that don't appear in B. A disjointness choice falls on the beacon not among the shortest that is the most disjoint from the very shortest one.
 If there is no better than what is already in the set, then the shortest of the not yet selected ones is chosen instead (so, the last one from the original best stays in the set after all).
 - Expiration time:  the maximum value for the expiration time when extending the segment.
-- ISD or AS blacklists - certain ASes or ISD that may not appear in a segment.
+- ISD or AS blacklists: certain ASes or ISD that may not appear in a segment.
 - ISD loops: if permitted, they allow core AS to reach other core ASes in the same ISD via a third party ISDs.

+Naturally, an AS's policy selects PCBs corresponding to paths that are commercially or otherwise operationally viable.

 ### Propagation of Selected PCBs {#path-segment-prop}